bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The main ones are *container*, *list*, *leaf* and *leaflist*:

 CONTAINER:
 : It is a concept, something we can talk about, it's basic type of element of the domain, such as a network, a node, a link.
 A container declaration can contain another container declaration that can be called a sub-container.
-This sub-container allows to define a concept that will characterize the container that contains it (e.g., link, source, and destination).
+This sub-container allows to define a concept that will characterize the container that contains it (e.g. link, source, and destination).

 LIST:
 : It is a concept that can have multiple instances, such as nodes of a network.